GSA/digitalgov.gov/content/events/2019/11/2019-11-08-intro-kanban-i.md

 slug: intro-kanban-i
 title: 'Intro to Kanban I'
 deck: "with Alan Atlas and Alan Brouilette"
-summary: 'Part one of an introduction to Kanban and Agile and how to use it with your team to effectively manage the change that happens on your project.'
+summary: 'Part one of an introduction to Kanban and how to use it to model any flow-based process.'
 featured_image:
   uid: agile-kanban-part-1
   alt: ''